 Pegasystems, Dec.
 10, 2018

 Ford data in this NACE 2015 slide shows that a bad repair at a body shop could cost an auto brand a customer’s loyalty.
-(John Huetter/Repairer Driven News)
+(Ford slide; photo by John Huetter/Repairer Driven News)

 A Pegasystems marketing expert said independent aftermarket repairers’ work can blow back on the OEM brand. (kzenon/iStock)